HigherOrderCO/Functional-Benchmarks/README.md

-# ⚠️Disclaimer: the following benchmarks are outdated.

 Functional Benchmarks
 =====================

 This repository contains a collection of benchmarks of functional programming languages and proof assistants.
 It is split in two categories, Checker and Runtime, which measure the time it takes to type-check and run a program, respectivelly.
-The main goal of this repository is to track [Kind2](https://github.com/kindelia/kind2)'s performance compared to alternatives.
+The main goal of this repository is to track [Kind](https://github.com/higherorderco/kind)'s performance compared to alternatives.

 Type Checker